albertonavasg/pmod-oled-rgb/README.md

 >   OUTS = ($wildcard *.o)     --> OUTS = $(wildcard *.o)
 >   ```
 > Once this is done, it is necessary to repackage the IP and regenerate the hardware platform.

+***

+### Embedded OS: Petalinux

+The petalinux project is stored in the repo, and the image can be regenerated executing the script:

+    $ ./generate_petalinux_image

+The necessary files to boot the OS from an SD card will appear in the dir `os/petalinux_screen/images/linux`.

+The SD card has to be formatted with two partitions:
+- **Unallocated**.
+4MB of preceding space
+- **BOOT**.
+Formatted to fat32, recommended minimum of 500MB.
+- **rootfs**.
+Formated to ext4, take the rest of the space in the SD card.

+Once it is formatted (using a tool as parted or gparted), mount the SD card partitions.
+Assuming they have been mounted in `/media/BOOT` and `/media/rootfs`.
+For the boot files, copy them into the `BOOT` partition.
+For the root file system, extract it into the `rootfs` partition.

+    cp images/linux/BOOT.BIN /media/BOOT/
+    cp images/linux/image.ub /media/BOOT/
+    cp images/linux/boot.scr /media/BOOT/

+    sudo tar -xzvf rootfs.tar.gz -C /media/rootfs

+The SD is ready to bne plugged in the PYNQ-Z2.

 [comment]: (Links)
 [petalinux-2024.1]: https://docs.amd.com/r/2024.1-English/ug1144-petalinux-tools-reference-guide